Data Protection Act 1998: Conditions relevant to the first principle

 These six bases made it clear that not every use of data required direct consent.
 For example, a hospital could process patient records for treatment without written permissions, or a bank could store account data to fulfill its contract.
-The idea of "legitimate interest" was especially important, as it gave flexibility to organisations while still protecting individuals from unfair data handling.
+The idea of "legitimate interest" was especially important, as it gave flexibility to organizations while still protecting individuals from unfair data handling.